UPDATED (June 9, 2021):

 “I know first hand how difficult it can be to struggle with physical and mental-health issues that are related to the service you have given to your country,” said Bruno Guévremont, captain of Team Canada 2016.
 “Competing in the Invictus Games on home soil will provide me and my fellow military competitors with the pride and confidence needed to push our minds and bodies beyond what we thought was possible—to represent our country shoulder to shoulder, as we once did.”

-The event will be making use of the facilities established for the 2015 Pan Am Games in Toronto.
+The 2017 event made use of the facilities established for the 2015 Pan Am Games in Toronto.
 Eleven Canadians took part in the inaugural Invictus Games in London in 2014, garnering two silver medals, in archery and swimming.
-About 100 Canuck soldiers and veterans are expected to participate in the 2017 Invictus Games.
+About 100 Canuck soldiers and veterans participated in the 2017 Invictus Games.

-The lead-up to the Games will include a national torch relay that will visit all 32 Canadian Armed Forces bases, from Esquimalt in the West to Alert in the Far North to Gagetown in the East.
+In 2017, the lead-up to the Games included a national torch relay that will visit all 32 Canadian Armed Forces bases, from Esquimalt in the West to Alert in the Far North to Gagetown in the East.